olgamurashova/Lyft-Trip-Data/README.md

 ### General information

-This is Codecademy project to project joins syntax.
+This is Codecademy project to practice joins syntax.
 In this project I used SQL statements to combine rows from three tables:

 ```trips```: trips information